Photos and videos reveal crowded checkpoints, chaos at Kabul airport on day of the attack

 In a brief moment of opportunity, Jon thought he could get the soldier’s attention.
 He reached out with his documents.
 Then the bomb detonated.

 “It was chaos and soon as I was going to call one of them to get their attention, I just heard boom,” Jon said.
-Dazed by the blast, a loud tone rang in his ear as he tried to escape .
+Dazed by the blast, a loud tone rang in his ear as he tried to escape.

 Paimani also saw, then felt, an explosion.